Best cars

 Read full review

-Winter driving can be tough for drivers who want a more performance-orientated model, with rear-wheel drive cars becoming challenging to drive when road conditions worsen.
+Winter driving can be tough for drivers who want a more performance-oriented model, with rear-wheel drive cars becoming challenging to drive when road conditions worsen.
 The 316bhp Golf R is the answer many will turn to, thanks to its grippy all-wheel drive, which not only aids its acceleration, but also makes for a great year-round driving experience.
 Volkswagen has even managed to maintain a nearly identical boot size to the basic front-wheel drive Golf models so you won’t have to compromise on what you can carry.

 We advise sitting in the new Golf R and checking you get on with the infotainment controls before making a purchase, as some may find navigating the touchscreen and haptic controls frustrating.
-More worrying though, is the recent slip in owner satisfaction for the Golf model in general, which finished in bottom place in our 2022 Driver Power Survey.

 Carbuyer rating

-4.1 out of 5
+4.5 out of 5

 Read full reviewWatch video